The Dead Daisies: Doug Aldrich, Make Some Noise, and Live and Louder (2016–2017)

 The Dead Daisies kicked off their 2016 live appearances as special guests at Musikmesse Frankfurt with performances on the main stage followed by a guest slot with all-star band The Hollywood Vampires in Germany.
 On 14 July the group set off on the Make Some Noise Tour at Bang Your Head Festival in Balingen, Germany.
 The Dead Daisies played several more festivals as well as their own sold-out shows throughout the UK and Europe including an acoustic show at Hard Rock Cafe in Prague and at Maidstone's prestigious 'Ramblin' Man Fair' on 23 July 2016, finishing their European run at Komplex 457 in Zurich, Switzerland.
-The band released their much anticipated third studio album 'Make Some Noise' on 5 August 2016.
+The band released their much-anticipated third studio album, Make Some Noise, on 5 August 2016.

-On 10 August 2016, the Dead Daisies joined KISS on their "Freedom To Rock Tour" with shows across the US.
-For the first time, the Dead Daisies included headline concerts in Los Angeles at the famous Whisky-A-Go-Go and Webster Hall in New York.
-After doing a show for fans of the NFL team Arizona Cardinals, The album's title track 'Make Some Noise' was adopted for their touchdown song.
+On 10 August 2016, the Dead Daisies joined Kiss on their "Freedom To Rock Tour" with shows across the US.
+For the first time, The Dead Daisies included headline concerts in Los Angeles at the famous Whisky-A-Go-Go and Webster Hall in New York.
+After doing a show for fans of the NFL team Arizona Cardinals, the album's title track, 'Make Some Noise', was adopted for their touchdown song.

-In October, the Dead Daisies paid their first visit to the Japan, to play the Loud Park Festival.
+In October, the Dead Daisies paid their first visit to Japan, to play the Loud Park Festival.
 They continued their journey with their first USO Tour playing shows for the US Military services in South Korea.
-In early November, the band rejoined KISS on the KISS Kruise VI for a record third time, then set off for a massive UK and European trek on a co-headline tour with Irish rock band the Answer to finish off 2016 with tickets selling out well in advance.
+In early November, the band rejoined Kiss on the Kiss Kruise VI for a record third time, then set off for a massive UK and European trek on a co-headline tour with Irish rock band the Answer to finish off 2016 with tickets selling out well in advance.